curegit/precure-stylegan-ada/README.md

 - Matplotlib

 You should need GPU support to train your own models.
-Note that it does not support distributed training across multiple GPUs.
+Note that our implementation does not support distributed training across multiple GPUs.

 Matplotlib is required to draw learning curves.